2020 Cost of Living Increases

 Beginning in 2006, 401(k) plans will allow employees to designate some (or all) of their elective contributions as Roth 401(k) contributions

 Traditional 401(k) contributions are excluded from an employee’s taxable income in the year they are made but the account balance, including earnings, is taxed as ordinary income when it is distributed.

 Which is better?
-That answer depends on several variable including, the age of a participant, yield on investments, present and future tax rates as well as other factors that may be considered.
-Please view our comparison calculator.
-This calculator will allow you to compare the after-tax amounts that will be available at retirement under both types of 401(k)s, using assumptions that you choose.
+That answer depends on several variables including, the age of a participant, yield on investments, present and future tax rates as well as other factors that may be considered.

 Roth 401(k) versus a Roth IRA

 There is no income threshold for a Roth 401(k)—all participants can contribute regardless of how much money they make.
 An individual can contribute to a Roth IRA only if his or her income does not exceed a threshold amount.